pubnub/chat-components-ios-examples/telehealth-example/README.md

 ## Usage

-Read the [Getting Started](https://www.pubnub.com/docs/chat/components/ios) guide to learn how to use the app and better understand the logic behind it.
+Read the [tutorial](https://www.pubnub.com/tutorials/cross-platform-chat-application-telehealth-ios/) to learn how to use the app and better understand the logic behind it.

 ## Features